qubole/streamx/docs/index.rst

   exported to HDFS.

-* **Schema Evolution**: The connector supports schema evolution and different schema compatibility rules.
-When the connector observes a schema change, it will project to the proper schema according to the ``schema.compatibility`` configuration.
-Hive integration is supported if ``BACKWARD``, ``FORWARD`` and ``FULL`` is specified for ``schema.compatibility`` and the Hive table have the proper table schema to query the whole data under a topic written with different schemas.
+* **Schema Evolution**: The connector supports schema evolution and different schema compatibility levels.
+When the connector observes a schema change, it projects to the proper schema according to the ``schema.compatibility`` configuration.
+Hive integration is supported if ``BACKWARD``, ``FORWARD`` and ``FULL`` is specified for ``schema.compatibility`` and Hive tables have the table schema that are able to query the whole data under a topic written with different schemas.

-* **Secure HDFS and Hive Metastore**: The connector supports Kerberos authentication and thus works with secure HDFS and Hive metastore.
+* **Secure HDFS and Hive Metastore Support**: The connector supports Kerberos authentication and thus works with secure HDFS and Hive metastore.

 * **Pluggable Partitioner**: The connector supports default partitioner, field partitioner, and time based partitioner including daily and hourly partitioner out of the box.
 You can implement